Four Mothers Society: Background

-The Four Mothers Societies has roots in the 19th century It was formally founded as a dues-collecting organization about 1895 in Sulphur Springs, Indian Territory.
+The Four Mothers Society has roots in the 19th century.
+It was formally founded as a dues-collecting organization about 1895 in Sulphur Springs, Indian Territory.
 It continued in this legal incarnation until 1915, and likely much later.

 With the passage of the Curtis Act in 1898 and Dawes Act, allotment became US policy, that is, lands held in common by tribes were broken into small parcels deeded to individual tribal citizens.
 The various tribal governments were forced to agree to allotment, and their members were registered to establish heads of household.
-Many members of the Four Mothers Societies were outraged that communal lands were being broken up and allocated to households.
+Many members of the Four Mothers Society were outraged that communal lands were being broken up and allocated to households.

 Chitto Harjo (Muscogee) set up a new Muscogee government in Henryetta, which many Muscogee who opposed allotment acknowledged as the legitimate government.
 In 1900, Harjo's followers held a meeting at Hickory ceremonial grounds; they declared that Pleasant Porter and his government had violated the 1867 Muscogee Constitution.
 They declared Porter's government invalid and declared Harjo to be the new principal chief.